a-reznic/test/README.md

 --------------------------------------------------------------
 Released in JAVA

-ThreadPool with selected channel for messages with some ID
+ThreadPool with selected channel for messages with same ID